hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 >“For every type of animal there is a most convenient size, and a change in size inevitably carries with it a change of form,” Haldane wrote.

 # In Business and Investing
+## Investment Horizon
 Stocks pay fortune in long run but seek punitive damage when you try to be paid sooner.

 ![Percent of Periods that earned a positive Return](https://github.com/hashxim/hconMD/blob/master/work_md/Obsidian/Resources/Percent%20period%20earned%20+ve%20return.png?raw=true)

 One way to think is this is the most convenient investing time horizon - something around 10 years.
 Try to reduce the period and and investing blunders happen.

+## Growth in Companies
+Starbucks had 425 stores in 1994 (23rd year of existence).
+In 1999, it opened 625 new stores.
+By 2007, it was opening 3500 stores per year.

 ---
 # Footer